avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

          return(Covb)
       }

-.. xxx Something seems wrong with this function, does not give exactly the right answer, as
-.. xxx it doesn't give me the answer given for the example in Q3 of assignment 3(a)(ii) for the OU
 ..
 Formula from Kryzanowski's 'Principles of Multivariate Analysis' pages 294-295
 ..
 Covb = (1/(G-1)) * Sum(from g=1 to G) [ Sum(over i) { (n_g) * (x_hat_g - x_hat) * (y_hat_g - y_hat) } ]
+.. xxx Note it doesn't give me the answer given for Q3(a)(ii) of assignment - put Q on forum

 For example, to calculate the between-groups covariance for variables V8 and V11, we type: